panlatent/craft-codepower-pack/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “Code Power Pack”.
+Go to the Plugin Store in your project’s Control Panel and search for “Codepower Pack”.
 Then press “Install”.

 #### With Composer